 If you aren’t studying one of these prerequisite subjects, there may be the option to complete a bridging course before beginning your medical degree.
 Again, this varies between different universities and between different states, so make sure you have a look at the requirements for each university you apply to.

 It’s also important to make sure that you are studying subjects that you enjoy.
 Your ATAR is a critical part of your medical school application, so it’s important that you choose subjects you enjoy to maximise your marks.
-Need some support?
-Check out some of Australia's best UCAT Tutors.

 UCAT

 Most undergraduate pathways to medicine require you to complete the UCAT - the University Clinical Aptitude Test.
 It’s a 2-hour computer-based test that consists of 5 sections - verbal reasoning, decision-making, quantitative reasoning, abstract reasoning and situational judgement.
-Check out how to ace the UCAT exam here.

 It can be a bit overwhelming at first, so if you want someone to help guide you through your UCAT preparation, you can contact a tutor here.
 Or if you want to get access to a course that can give you tips, tricks and 5000+ UCAT-style practice questions, you can click here.

-What happens in medical school?
+What happens in Medical School?

 While the content can be difficult at first, most people find that the hardest part isn’t the content itself, but rather the amount of content you have to learn.
-There’s a lot of information and sometimes it can feel like you’re surrounded by geniuses who somehow know everything, while you’re still trying to comprehend the content from week 2 (I’m speaking from personal experience).
+Over time, you'll settle into medical school and find study techniques that work best for you.

 Medical school is a great time to make new friends.
 Most universities also have a medical society that organises camps, social events, training workshops and mentorship nights to meet doctors in different fields and students from different years of the medical degree.

 There are also national and state-level organisations for medical students that organise parties and conferences so you get the chance to meet other medical students from all across Australia.
-But it’s also a good chance to meet people outside of your medical degree and take advantage of everything your university has to offer by joining different clubs and societies.
+Medical school is not all about studying, so make sure you go out there and have fun!

 In many cases, the final years of high school are about getting the best marks you can so that you can reach your goal ATAR.
 However, in medical school, the focus is on doing the best that you can and making sure you pass.

-Medical school is tough but I think it’s one of the most rewarding things that I’ve done.
+Medical school is tough, but I think it’s one of the most rewarding things that I’ve done.
 I’ve had the chance to talk to patients, meet people from all different walks of life and learn so much about something that has always interested me.

 Should I be aiming for top marks in medical school?